 Armenia offers a seven-day itinerary in Armenia for a first taste of the country's sacred stones, unspoilt nature and age-old hospitality.
-Few countries offer such a wealth of history, landscapes and emotions in such a short space of time.
+Few countries offer such a dense concentration of history, landscapes and emotions in so short a time.

 In the space of a week, Armenia is revealed as a land, where every road leads to a monastery clinging to the rock, a high-altitude lake with its ever-changing reflections, or an encounter marked by deeply sincere hospitality.
 This itinerary, designed as a first discovery, is an initiatory journey to the heart of the Armenian soul.